colleenjg/OpenScope_CA_Analysis/README.md

 Once these are installed, you can simply use the appropriate `.yml` file to create a conda environment.
 For example, if using Ubuntu or Mac OS, open a terminal, go to the repo directory, and enter:

-`conda env create -f osca3.yml`
+1. `conda env create -f osca.yml`

-Conda should then handle installing all the necessary dependencies for you.
+2. `source activate osca`
+3. `pip install pandas==1.1.5` # ignore the warning about a version conflict with the `allensdk` package.

 The code is written in `Python 3`.

 ## 3. Use
-Once installed, you simply activate the environment:
+Once installed, when using the codebase, simply activate the environment:

-`source activate osca3`
+`source activate osca`

 All of the appropriate libraries should then be loaded, and the modules can be imported for use in ipython, python scripts, or jupyter notebooks, for example.